dysonprotocol/docs/docs/tutorials/register-name/index.md

 Simply use the web interface to register your name:

 1. Choose your name
 2. Decide on a price you would be willing to sell it for.
-This will be used to calculate the registration fee on setp 3
+This will be used to calculate the registration fee on step 3
 3. Click "Register Name", you will pay 1% of your sell price now.
-2 transaction will need ot be signed.
+2 transaction will need to be signed.
 4. If it was ucsscessful, you can click the link and see your name details

 ![](./name-ui.png)